VAPus/PyOT-Legacy/_sphinx_source/scriptevents.rst

     :returns: (Optionally) False (prevent level adjustments)

-.. function:: skill(creature, skill, from, to)
+.. function:: skill(creature, skill, fromLevel, toLevel)
     :param skill: number from 0-7 representing the skill.
     Called when the skill (or magic level) of a player gets adjusted